-The Onion Book of Known Knowledge.
+The next stop was a visit to hear two of the Onion’s editors talk about their latest book, The Onion Book of Known Knowledge.
 Rather than having a moderator who asked them specific questions, they gave a PowerPoint presentation.
 Unlike most PowerPoint presentations, this one was funny.
-They had the audience in stitches with gems like "Antelope: Another f***ing kind of deer" and "Egg: The most popular form of child to eat" plus the graphic above.
+They had the audience in stitches with gems like “Antelope: Another f***ing kind of deer” and “Egg: The most popular form of child to eat” plus the graphic above.
 They also talked about how the book was created, including an $8,000 trip to see Mount Rushmore and an additional $8,000 trip to verify their findings.
-I have Our Dumb World and enjoy referring to it from time to time, but the Onion's encyclopedia speaks even more to my librarian heart.
+I have Our Dumb World and enjoy referring to it from time to time, but the Onion’s encyclopedia speaks even more to my librarian heart.

 |Kristin Cashore and the back of my head.|